AndroidGuys

 How to Ship a Monitor Like a Pro: From Wrapping to Boxing

 Alright, picture this: you’re headed out to see the family for a couple of weeks but still need to keep an eye on your kid.
 Only problem—shipping that baby monitor without it getting damaged.
 It’s not just the screen you have to worry about, but also those circuits inside.
 It’s essential that you know how to ship a monitor properly.
-Shipping a baby monitor might be a daunting task, especially if it is a baby camera monitor
+Shipping a baby monitor might be a daunting task, especially if it is a baby camera monitor.

 This guide will provide you the step-by-step directions on how to ship a monitor, including taking apart the device, covering the screen and packing for shock absorption.
 You will also learn about choosing the right box, figuring out how to insert the filler to the empty spaces and doing the double-box method for better security of your shipment.